 Within 48 hours of the program director's decision to initiate the Administrative Review, the program director will notify the student in writing, which may include email, of (1) the initiation of the Administrative Review, (2) the interim action(s) imposed, and (3) the reason(s) for the Administrative Review.
 The program director will also notify the Registrar's Office of the interim action(s), including any registration hold.
 The student will have an opportunity to review all of the evidence that formed the basis for the interim action(s) and to respond (including the opportunity to present any relevant evidence) to the program director.
-Once the program director will either reverse the interim action(s) or keep the interim action(s) in place pending the outcome of any other processes (e.g., remediation).
+Once the program director has an opportunity to review all of the available and relevant evidence, the program director will either reverse the interim action(s) or keep the interim action(s) in place pending the outcome of any other processes (e.g., remediation).
 The program director may refer the student to the Office of Community Life and/or the Remediation Committee.
 If the student's behavior cannot be remedied to a point such that the student is qualified to continue in the program, the student may ultimately be dismissed from the program.
-Should the student must follow the appeal procedures below.
+Should the student decide to appeal the interim action(s) imposed by the program director, the student must follow the appeal procedures below.